 - Facilitates a mutually beneficial deal that works in the best interest of your creditors, as they get to have at least some (between 20%–100%) of the debt owed to them repaid in a reliable manner.

 Initially, we will help you to prepare a Financial Statement for the company.
 In preparing your statement, we will identify the company’s total debts and help prioritise those requiring immediate attention.
 We will also help calculate what the company can afford to pay to its creditors each month, based on projected income and expenditure.

-The proposal will confirm the date of your Creditors Meeting, this will usually be around 3-weeks after the proposal is signed.
-Each creditor will be asked to submit a vote either ‘for’ or ‘against’ the proposed offer.
-At the time of the Creditors Meeting, the votes will be counted and if 75% of your creditors (in debt value) are in favour of the CVA, your agreement becomes legally binding on all creditors, whether they voted in favour or not.
+The proposal will confirm the date of your meeting, this will usually be around 3-weeks after the proposal is signed.
+Everyone who is owned will be asked to submit a vote either ‘for’ or ‘against’ the proposed offer.
+At the time of the Creditors Meeting, the votes will be counted and if 75% of your creditors (in debt value) are in favour of the CVA, your agreement becomes a legal arrangement with all creditors, whether they voted in favour or not.